Skip to main content

 • The fee is collected after each month and shall be paid to the Fisheries Project Fund.

-• All catches caught in coastal fishing are deducted from the quantity allocated to coastal fisheries.
+• All surplus catch from coastal fishing is deducted from the total quantity allocated to coastal fishing.